cherrynoize/irnm/README.md

 You can have a look at the [TODO](#-todo) and
 [known bugs](#-known-bugs) lists or open an issue/PR if you have found more.

+Honestly would love to hear from anyone who has actually used this, so if you want to [reach out](mailto:cherrynoize@duck.com).